rockdeme/chrysalis/README.md

    <img src="https://raw.githubusercontent.com/rockdeme/chrysalis/master/misc/banner.png" width="850">
 </p>

-**chrysalis** is a spatial domain detection and visualization tool that generates neat and meaningful visual representations of spatial transcriptomics datasets.
-It achieves this by leveraging archetypal analysis and spatially variable gene detection.
+**chrysalis** is a powerful and lightweight method designed to identify and visualise tissue compartments in spatial transcriptomics datasets, all without the need for external references.
+**chrysalis** achieves this by identifying spatially variable genes (SVGs) through spatial autocorrelation.
+It then employs dimensionality reduction and archetypal analysis to locate extremal points in the low-dimensional feature space, which represent pure tissue compartments.
+Each observation (i.e. capture spot) in the gene expression matrix is subsequently represented as a proportion of these distinct compartments.
+**chrysalis** features a unique approach based on maximum intensity projection, allowing the simultaneous visualization of diverse tissue compartments.
 Moreover, it seamlessly integrates into `scanpy` based pipelines.

+If you like **chrysalis**, consider citing our [preprint](https://github.com/rockdeme/chrysalis/#Reference).

 <p align="center">
    <img src="https://raw.githubusercontent.com/rockdeme/chrysalis/master/misc/panel_1.png" width=800">
 </p>

-**chrysalis** can define distinct tissue compartments and cellular niches, which can be highlighted with specific colors.
-For instance, in the `V1_Human_Lymph_Node` dataset, **chrysalis** can identify and highlight various regions, such as germinal centers (yellow), B cell follicles (dark orange), and T cell compartments (lime).
-You can find more examples in the [gallery](https://github.com/rockdeme/chrysalis#gallery) section.
+**chrysalis** can define distinct tissue compartments and cellular niches with specific gene expression signatures, highlighted with specific colors.
+For instance, in the `V1_Human_Lymph_Node` dataset, **chrysalis** identifies various regions, such as germinal centers (yellow), B cell follicles (dark orange), and T cell compartments (lime).
+You can find more examples in the [gallery](https://github.com/rockdeme/chrysalis/tree/master/gallery#readme) section.

 <p align="center">
    <img src="https://raw.githubusercontent.com/rockdeme/chrysalis/master/misc/panel_2.png" width="850">